Indo-European ablaut: Subsequent development

-For the English-speaking non-specialist, a good reference work for quick information on IE roots, including the difference of ablaut grade behind related lexemes, is Calvert Watkins, The American Heritage Dictionary of Indo-European Roots, 2nd edition, Boston & New York 2000.
+For the English-speaking non-specialist, a good reference work for quick information on IE roots, including the difference of ablaut grade behind related lexemes, is Watkins (2000).
 (Note that in discussions of lexis, Indo-European roots are normally cited in the e-grade, without any inflections.)

 Grammatical function

 In PIE, there were already ablaut differences within the paradigms of verbs and nouns.
 These were not the main markers of grammatical form, since the inflection system served this purpose, but they must have been significant secondary markers.